curl/everything-curl/usingcurl-timeouts.md

 sure that it is still there and "alive".
 By using keep-alive, curl is much more likely to discover that the TCP connection is dead.

-Use `--keepalive-time` to specify how often in full seconds you'd like the probe to get sent to the peer.
+Use `--keepalive-time` to specify how often in full seconds you would like the probe to get sent to the peer.
 The default value is usually set to 7200, which is two full hours.

-Sometimes this probing disturbs what you're doing and then you can easily disable it with `--no-keepalive`.
+Sometimes this probing disturbs what you are doing and then you can easily disable it with `--no-keepalive`.